G1OJS/NECBOL/CHANGE history.md

 * plot_gain(pattern_data, elevation_deg, component, polar=True)

 is replaced by
-* plot_total_gain(model)
+* plot_pattern_gains(model)
-which is intended as a 'quick look' function to be augmented by upcoming detailed analysis options
+which is intended as a flexible plot which can overlay several field components

-* read_radiation_pattern()
-is no longer needed as a user function
+* read_radiation_pattern() is no longer needed as a user function

 #### Wire Frame viewer functions
 * show_wires_from_file(file_path, ex_tag, color='blue', title = "3D Viewer")